The Lymphatic System

 What is the lymph system?

-The lymph system is the "housekeeping system" of the body.
-The lymph system:
+The lymph system is the "housekeeping system" of your body.
+The lymph system is made up of:

-• Has fluid in it.
+• Fluid.
 Lymph is the fluid that flows between cells in your body.
 This fluid picks up things like bacteria and takes them into a lymph node for filtering.
 The bacteria or other foreign things then pass through more nodes in the system before being dumped into the bloodstream to be cleared by your liver.

 Cancer cells can spread to other parts of your body through the lymph system.
 Because of this, lymph nodes are one of the earliest sites of spread (metastasis) for some cancers.